2026 FIFA World Cup qualification – UEFA Group B

 The 2026 FIFA World Cup qualification UEFA Group B was one of the twelve UEFA groups in the World Cup qualification tournament to decide which teams would qualify for the 2026 FIFA World Cup final tournament in Canada, Mexico and the United States.
 Group B consisted of four teams: Kosovo, Slovenia, Sweden and Switzerland.
 The teams played against each other home-and-away in a round-robin format from September to November 2025.

 The group winners, Switzerland, qualified directly for the World Cup finals, while the runners-up, Kosovo, advanced to the second round (play-offs).
+In addition, Sweden advanced to the play-offs via their Nations League ranking.